SonyCSLParis/web-services/README.md

 The different APIs can be queried using some specific helper functions which send a request to the APIs specified and encode the results.

-Please note, for the Google Knowledge Graph APIs and the Merriam-Webster Dictionary API, you have to specify your personal "API key" to send the request.
-For information about they can be obtained, please see https://dictionaryapi.com/register/index for the Merriam-Webster Dictionary and https://developers.google.com/knowledge-graph/how-tos/authorizing for the Google Knowledge Graph API.
+Please note, for the Google Knowledge Graph APIs, the Mediastack APIs and the Merriam-Webster Dictionary API, you have to specify your personal "API key" to send the request.
+For information about they can be obtained, please see :

+- https://dictionaryapi.com/register/index for the Merriam-Webster Dictionary,
+- https://developers.google.com/knowledge-graph/how-tos/authorizing for the Google Knowledge Graph API,
+- https://mediastack.com/quickstart for the Mediastack API.

 #### 1. Dictionaries and Thesaurus such as

 #####  1.1.
 Words API (https://www.wordsapi.com/):

-    (query-words-api) : function to query Words API.
+    (request-words-api) : function to query Words API.
     To query just insert as argument the definition you are looking for.

 ##### 1.2.
 Merriam-Webster Dictionary API (https://dictionaryapi.com/):

-    (query-merriam-webster-dictionary) : function to query Merriam-Webster Dictionary API.
+    (request-merriam-webster-dictionary) : function to query Merriam-Webster Dictionary API.
     To query just insert as argument the definition you are looking for.

-    (query-merriam-webster-thesaurus) : function to query Merriam-Webster Thesaurus API.
+    (request-merriam-webster-thesaurus) : function to query Merriam-Webster Thesaurus API.
     To query just insert as argument the definition you are looking for.

 #### 2. Datamuse API (https://www.datamuse.com/api/):

-    (query-rhyme-datamuse): Search all the words that rhyme with a certain token in datamuse.
+    (request-rhyme-datamuse): Search all the words that rhyme with a certain token in datamuse.

-    (query-related-to-datamuse):  function to query the Datamuse API and find a token semantically related for a particular token.
+    (request-related-to-datamuse):  function to query the Datamuse API and find a token semantically related for a particular token.

-    (query-rhyme-related-to-datamuse): Search all the words that rhyme with a certain word-1 in datamuse and are semantically related to another word-2
+    (request-rhyme-related-to-datamuse): Search all the words that rhyme with a certain word-1 in datamuse and are semantically related to another word-2

-    (query-adjectives-datamuse): Search for adjectives mostly used with a word-1.
+    (request-adjectives-datamuse): Search for adjectives mostly used with a word-1.

-    (query-adjectives-related-to-datamuse): Search for adjectives mostly used with a word-1 and semantically related to a word-2.
+    (request-adjectives-related-to-datamuse): Search for adjectives mostly used with a word-1 and semantically related to a word-2.

-    (query-nouns-datamuse): Search for the most used nouns with an adjective.
+    (request-nouns-datamuse): Search for the most used nouns with an adjective.

-    (query-often-follow-datamuse): Search for all the words that more likely follow a word-1.
+    (request-often-follow-datamuse): Search for all the words that more likely follow a word-1.

-    (query-often-follow-start-by-datamuse): Search for all the words that more likely follow a word-1 and start by a particular letter.
+    (request-often-follow-start-by-datamuse): Search for all the words that more likely follow a word-1 and start by a particular letter.

 #### 3. MediaWiki API(https://www.mediawiki.org/wiki/API:Main_page):